Federal Appeals Court Hands Victory to Religious Colleges, Commands HHS to Act Quickly to Fix Mandate

 Washington, D.C. — Today, a federal appeals court in Washington, D.C. handed Wheaton College and Belmont Abbey College a major victory in their challenges to the HHS mandate.
 Last summer, two lower courts had dismissed the Colleges’ cases as premature.
 Today, the appellate court reinstated those cases, and ordered the Obama Administration to report back every 60 days—starting in mid-February—until the Administration makes good on its promise to issue a new rule that protects the Colleges’ religious freedom.
 The new rule must be issued by March 31, 2013.

 “The D.C.
-Circuit has now made it clear that government promises and press conferences are not enough to protect religious freedom,” said Kyle Duncan, General Counsel of the Becket Fund for Religious Liberty, who argued the case.
+Circuit has now made it clear that government promises and press conferences are not enough to protect religious freedom,” said Kyle Duncan, General Counsel of Becket Law, who argued the case.
 “The court is not going to let the government slide by on non-binding promises to fix the problem down the road.”

 The court based its decision on two concessions that government lawyers made in open court.
 First, the government promised “it would never enforce [the mandate] in its current form” against Wheaton, Belmont Abbey or other similarly situated religious groups.
 Second, the government promised it would publish a proposed new rule “in the first quarter of 2013” and would finalize it by next August.
 The administration made both concessions under intense questioning by the appellate judges.
 The court deemed the concessions a “binding commitment” and has retained jurisdiction over the case to ensure the government follows through.